Jericho/StrongGrid/README.md

 ### Warmup Engine

-SendGrid already provide a way to warm up ip addresses but you have no control over this process.
+SendGrid already provides a way to warm up ip addresses but you have no control over this process.
 StrongGrid solves this issue by providing you a warmup engine that you can tailor to your needs.

 #### Typical usage